Kentucky LLC Operating Agreement

 No matter what type of Kentucky LLC you're starting, you'll want to create an operating agreement.
 Here's why:

-It’s recommended, but not required by the state.
-According to Kentucky Revised Statutes Section 275.015(21), every Kentucky LLC should adopt a written or oral operating agreement to govern the company’s operating procedures.
+- It’s recommended, but not required by the state.
+According to Kentucky Revised Statutes, Limited Liability Company Act § 275.175, every Kentucky LLC should adopt a written or oral operating agreement to govern the company’s operating procedures.

 - It'll prevent conflict among your business partners.
 If you're starting a multi-member LLC, having an operating agreement will prevent misunderstandings amongst your team by setting clear expectations about each partner's role and responsibilities.